sroehrl/versyx/README.md

 ## Services

-Versyx uses [Pimple](https://pimple.symfony.com/) to define its services.
+Versyx uses [Pimple](https://pimple.symfony.com/) to define application services.
 Services are registered in `config/dependencies.php`, for example, to register a logger instance:

 ```php
 $app = new Container();